-- Strict policies for credit checking, payment terms, payment performance tracking and debt management in place.

-- Monthly invoices are issued (in arrears) to energy suppliers for rental income.

-- Unpaid debts are placed with an appointed administrator.

-- Credit cover is sought in direct and churn contracts.

-- The industry supplier of last resort process transfers the customer of the failed supplier to the supplier of last resort, most of whom are covered by churn contracts with the Company.

-- Borrowing facilities are made available (if required) by other companies in the Northern Powergrid Group.

-- Financed by long-term borrowings at fixed and floating rates and short-term borrowings at floating rates.

-- At of 31 December 2021, 80% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 3 years.

-- Interest rate swaps are used to mitigate exposure to uncertain future interest rates

-- The supplier of last resort process results in customers transferring to the supplier of last resort, most of whom are covered by churn contracts with the Company.
+- Strict policies for credit checking, payment terms (including credit cover), payment performance tracking and debt management in place. - Financed by long-term borrowings at fixed and floating rates and short-term borrowings at floating rates. - At of 31 December 2023, 80% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 2 years. - Interest rate swaps are used to mitigate exposure to uncertain future interest rates. - The supplier of last resort process results in customers transferring to the supplier of last resort, most of whom are covered by churn contracts with the Company.

-Northern Powergrid Metering Limited Strategic Report for the Year Ended 31 December 2021 (continued)
+Northern Powergrid Metering Limited Strategic Report for the Year Ended 31 December 2023 (continued)